billchurch/sublime-iRules/README.md

 iRules Syntax Highlighting for F5 Networks BIG-IP iRules syntax (http://devcentral.f5.com) for the Sublime Text Editor http://www.sublimetext.com

-This was created from content found on DevCentral.
+This was created from content found on DevCentral (http://devcentral.f5.com).

-The command completion and syntax highlighting should be complete as of TMOS v11.6 including special highlighting for deprecated commands, functions, and events.
+* The command completion and syntax highlighting should be complete as of TMOS v11.6 including special highlighting for deprecated commands, functions, and events.

-This includes highlighting and command completion:
+* This includes highlighting and command completion:
    ![a relative link](../screenshots/commands.png?raw=true)

    ![a relative link](../screenshots/if.png?raw=true)